 The Company is obligated to maintain cash reserve funds for future capital expenditures at the hotels (including the periodic replacement or refurbishment of FF&E) as determined pursuant to the management agreements, franchise agreements and/or mortgage loan documents.
 The management agreements, franchise agreements and/or mortgage loan documents require the Company to reserve cash ranging typically from 3.0% to 5.0% of the individual hotel's revenues and maintain the reserves in restricted cash reserve escrows.
-Any unexpended amounts will remain the property of the Company upon termination of the management agreements, franchise agreements, franchise agreements, franchise agreements, franchise agreements and agreements and a the property of the Company upon termination of the management agreements, franchise agreements or mortgage loan documents.
+Any unexpended amounts will remain the property of the Company upon termination of the management agreements, franchise agreements or mortgage loan documents.
+As of December 31, 2016 and 2015, approximately \$67.2 million and \$55.5 million, respectively, was available in the restricted cash reserves for future capital expenditures, real estate taxes and insurance.